stevedepp/strang/ch6/README.md

 eigenvectors are column space if eigenvalues are ≠ 0.  that is true because Ax = &lambda;x
 eigenvectors are null space if eigenvalues are = 0.  that is true because Ax = 0x

+the eigenvalues of a equal the eigenvalues of A<sup>T</sup> because det (A - &lambda;I) = det (A<sup>T</sup> - &lambda;I) and that is true because every square matrix has det M = det M<sup>T</sup>.
+But the eigenvectors of A and A<sup>T</sup> are not the same.

+construct a 3x3 markov matrix M: positive entries down each column add to 1.  show that M<sup>T</sup>(1,1,1) = (1,1,1).  [ would seem obvious from the description of a markov matrix that if you transpose it then the sum of the rows achieved by a vector x = (1,1,1) would be 1s. ] but he's clearly interested in something else.  by the last problem, know that M and M<sup>T</sup> share eigenvalues.
+So &lambda; = 1 is also an eigenvalue of M.  a 3x3 singular matrix with trace 1/2 has what &lambda;s?  the eignenvalues must be 1 (because it is a markov) and zero (because it is singular) and -1/2 since the sum of its eigenvalues = 1/2

+this matrix is singular with rank 1, duh since it is an outside product, find 3 &lambda;s and 3 eigenvectors:  A = u<sup>T</sup>v (1,2,1)<sup>T</sup>(2,1,2).
+answer: 2 &lambda;s = 0 since it is singular: is this a rule such that same number of non-zero pivots as non-zero &lambda;s?  yes! because this will reduce to 2 rows of zeros and 1 row with a single pivot. still doesnt pove that zero rows contribute zero &lambda;s.  waxman said that since A is singular we know 'at least one eigenvalue = 0'.

+since the sum of diagonals is 2+2+2 = 6, then the third &lambda; = 6.

+2 eigenvectors are in the null space of A since it is rank 1 and zero is subtracted from A's first 2 diagonals.
+(0,-2,1) and (1,-2,0) the 3rd is u = (1,2,1) which is the original u.